AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 * RMs need a system that segments customers into social and cultural groups according to their postcodes and surnames so that they can be matched with suitable customers.
 * RMs need a system that builds a profile and skill matrix based on a questionnaire so that it provides an initial RM profile for the matching technique.
 * RMs need a system that dials numbers automatically according to a generated customer target list so that the calling and matching process is automated.
-* RMs need a system that has a call routing and distribution routine so that it minimises inbound call costs by reducing per-call handling time.
 * RMs need a system that calculates a skill score based on the RM’s previous call duration and profile so that RM’s can be ranked on quality of performance.
 * RM’s need a system that scores a customer from 1-10 based on the likelihood to purchase the product so that customers with the highest score can be served first.
 * RM’s need a system that directs customers to an Interactive Voice Response unit prompting them for options or verbal responses and then redirects the call to an Automatic Call Distributor to be matched with an RM so that during busy times, all customers can be provided service and updates on their current position in the calling queue.